vitorcmonteiro/gra_docker/README.md

 Now that the pods are running, we have a MongoDB installed and running in multiple instances.
 Next up we are going to create our own Helm package instead of using a Bitnami's or someone elese's repository.

+TODO: Quick explanation of linking between PV and PVCs

 <br>

 #### **Create Node.js App with personalized Helm chart**